ufosc/getting-started/project-template/CONTRIBUTING.md

 Please check the **[Projects]()** and **[Issues]()** pages for current task.
 If you see something that you would like to help with, ask about helping in a comment and we'll assign it too you.
 If you're just starting out, checkout our **[beginner friendly]()** issues for ways to help.

-Checkout the **[DESIGN.md](docs/DESIGN.md)** file for a high level explanation of the project.
-Look at the other files in docs for more information.
+Checkout the [DESIGN.md](docs/DESIGN.md) file for a high level explanation of the project.
+For a road map, look at the [TODO.md](docs/TODO.md) which lists planned features for the project.
+Check out the other files in docs for more information.

 ### Report Bug

-Please provide a detailed description of the bug.
+Check to see if someone already reported this [bug]() already exists.
+If so then leave a comment on that issue.
+If not, please provide a detailed description of the bug.
 Include what was happening before the error, all settings, and test results.
 This helps us more quickly identify and solve any problems.
 Create an **[Issue]()** with the description and add a bug label.
 We will do our best to respond quickly to it.

 ### Request a Feature

-Check to see if the feature is already listed in our **[Projects]()**.
+Check to see if the feature is already listed in our [TODO.md](docs/TODO.md).
 If it's not, describe the feature and why it would be beneficial.
 Create an **[Issue]()** with this description and add a feature enhancement label.
 We will do our best to respond quickly to it.

 ### Run Test